 If the Beige Book reports there is too much inflation, then the FOMC will hit the brakes with contractionary policy.
 It will raise interest rates and reduce the money supply.
 Banks can charge higher interest rates for loans, and businesses will invest less.
 High credit card rates make families spend less as well.

-Since 2009, the Beige Book has reported that the economy is in the expansion phase of the business cycle.
+Aside from recent and rather short-lived COVID-19-induced economic stress, since 2009, the Beige Book has reported that the economy is in the expansion phase of the business cycle.
 That's essentially a Goldilocks economy.
-It's the ideal growth rate of between 2-3 percent.
-Inflation has been right around the Fed's target inflation rate of 2 percent, as measured by the annual core inflation rate.
+It's the ideal growth rate of between 2-3%.
+Inflation has been right around the Fed's target inflation rate of 2%, as measured by the annual core inflation rate.

 How the Beige Book Got Its Name